GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

 [self_signed]: https://wikipedia.org/wiki/Self-signed_certificate

-Caution:  Self-signed certificates are not suitable for public sites.
+**Caution**: Self-signed certificates are not suitable for public sites.
 While
           a self-signed certificate implements full encryption, it causes most browsers to present a warning or error when visitors try to access your site.